ideamark/ideamark.github.io/index.md

 * More than 1000,000 corpus
 * Support WeChat

-Scan the QR code on WeChat and talk to Breadbot!
+Scan the QR code by WeChat and talk to Breadbot!

 ![QR](QR.jpg)